SchoemanClaudia/D20Bingo/README.md

 - The site was developed with a mobile-first approach.
 - Main colour theme hex for rust (#b5562c) and (#ce6228), secondary is standard white (#ffffff) and black (#000000).
-- Wireframe drawn up pre-development to assist with structure of elements durign game play.
+- Wireframe drawn up pre-development to assist with structure of elements during gameplay.
 As development commenced, elements were adjusted for the best user experience.

 ![Wireframe Sketch](assets/images/wireframe.webp)

 ### Future Features to Implement

-- Create 'Experience Level' revealer panel:
+- Create 'Experience Level' reveal panel:
 - Allow player to collect tokens during various levels as they progress through bingo wins.
 - Once full panel of tokens have been collected, the dungeon doors unlock and reveal a 'Monster Level'
 - Monster Level will consist of a monster size bingo card to complete to win the ultimate battle.
+- Introduce different game objectives within levels as player progresses through XP Levels, this will entail timer adjustments and game card validation to vary depending on bingo requirements for that level.

 ## Testing